Ezra Miller as the Flash in 2017’s ‘Justice League.’

 Ezra Miller at the Los Angeles premiere of 2017’s ‘Justice League.’

-The Flash travels back in time to prevent the murder of his mother, an act which disrupts time significantly.
+The Flash travels through time to prevent the murder of his mother, but unwittingly causes changes that result in the creation of a multiverse.
 Read the Plot